lumean/cisco-cspc/README.md

 ## How to test the software

-Tested agains CSPC patch 2.10.0.1
+Tested against CSPC patch 2.10.0.1

 For testing download and setup CSPC as VM, see below.